DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 # React Grid Data Editing

-The Grid supports creating, updating and deleting rows.
-Use the editing state to manage these operations.
-The editing state contains information about rows being added, deleted and updated, and about rows containing uncommitted changes.
-Once the changes held in the editing state have been commited, the Grid applies them and resets the editing state.
+The Grid supports editing features that include creating, updating and deleting rows.
+Use the corresponding plugins to manage the editing state and perform editing operations programmatically or via the UI controls.
+The editing state contains information about rows currently being edited, changes applied to a particular row, and rows that have been deleted and created but not yet committed.
+Once a user accepts row addition or deletion, or changes made to a row (clicking the Save or Delete button), the Grid fires the `EditingState` plugin's `onCommitChanges` event and resets the row's editing state.

-## Required Plugins
+## Related Plugins

 The following plugins implement editing features:
 - [EditingState](../reference/editing-state.md) - controls the editing state